GreyDGL/PentestGPT/README.md

         - `brainstorm`: let PentestGPT brainstorm on the local task for all the possible solutions.
         - `discuss`: discuss with PentestGPT about this local task.
         - `google`: search on Google.
 This function is still under development.
-        - `continue`: exit the sub task and continue the main testing session.
+        - `continue`: exit the subtask and continue the main testing session.
 ## Report
 1. After finishing the penetration testing, a report will be automatically generated in `logs` folder (if you quit with `quit` command).
 2. The report can be printed in a human-readable format by running `python3 utils/report_generator.py <log file>`.
 A sample report `sample_pentestGPT_log.txt` is also uploaded.